1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 II.
 RDG Concessions — Targeted Influencer Campaign

-When Ralph Glen learned media personality Steve Harvey would be speaking at a national conference Ralph was attending, we had a few short weeks to make an impression.
+When Ralph Glenn learned media personality Steve Harvey would be speaking at a national conference Ralph was attending, we had a few short weeks to make an impression.

-The result was a striking package: POTG travel gear samples in a branded orange suitcase, custom letterhead and a personal note from founder Ralph Glen, and a luggage tag with a personalized video greeting.
+The result was a striking package: POTG travel gear samples in a branded orange suitcase, custom letterhead and a personal note from founder Ralph Glenn and a USB luggage tag with a personalized video greeting.

-Steve Harvey cancelled at the last minute.
+Steve Harvey canceled at the last minute.
 The meeting never happened.
-But the kit demonstrated what targeted influencer outreach could look like at the highest level and established a template for future campaigns.
+But the kit demonstrated what targeted influencer outreach could look like and established a template for future campaigns.

 RDG Concessions’ Iconography

-We designed these vintage freight stamps that feature the narrative pillars and embody global travel.
+We designed these vintage freight stamps that feature the narrative pillars and the spirit of global travel.

 Icon